ooni/ooni.org/content/about/data-policy.md

 secure database server operated by OONI (which is different from the public metadb that hosts OONI Probe measurements).

+If you create an [OONI Run](https://run.ooni.io/) v2 link, we will store the email address that you use for the creation of that link.
+This enables OONI Probe users who receive your OONI Run link to trust it based on your email address (which is displayed in the OONI Run link you create).
+This can help reduce the risk of running malicious links.

+We do *not* store your email address when you log into the [OONI Run](https://run.ooni.io/) platform, but only when you create an OONI Run link.

 ### Data We Publish

 We [publish](https://ooni.org/data/) ALL of the OONI Probe network measurement data that we have collected